pivettamarcos/platform-ds/README.md

 # platform-ds

 Datascience environment managed by Docker and Docker-compose.
-This platform can be used for testing and exploration by any datascience team.
-Easy to deploy on a linux serveur.
+This stack creates a standalone Spark cluster with 2 workers, 1 master and 1 driver (jupyterlab).
+It also creates a hadoop yarn cluster with: 1 resource manager; 1 node manager with 1 namenode, 1 data node; a history server.

 ### Prerequisites